– Roger Caras

 • Your veterinarian recommends a targeted formula.

-A dog weight loss plan varies for dogs of various sizes
+A dog weight loss plan varies for dogs of different sizes.

 Seniors